RunestoneInteractive/RunestoneServer/pip/source/Debugging/debugTracers.rst

 Translating your English description of a step into code may be the most challenging step for you early in your learning about programming.
 Later it will come more naturally.
 Here is a checklist of questions that you may find useful in trying to find the right python code to express your idea, based on what you’ve learned so far:

 * Is this operation pulling out an item from a list or string or dictionary?
 If so, use [] to pull out the item you want.
 * Is this operation transforming a string into another string?
-If so, look at the summary of ref: string operations
+If so, look at the summary of :ref:`string methods <string_methods>`
 * Is this operation modifying a list?
-If so, look at the summary of ref: list operations.
+If so, look at the material on :ref:`lists <lists>`.
 * Is the operation doing something multiple times?
 If so, you’ll want a ``for`` loop.
 Start by making a skeleton version of a for loop, and then fill in the parts that are in <brackets>

 ::